8 Touching Ways To Keep A Loved One’s Memory Alive

 1. Give Back in Their Name

 There are a number of ways you can establish a grant or a charity that helps others in the name of your loved one.
-Find something that they were passionate about and come up with a way to create something charitable that ensures that, year after year, their memory will stay vibrant in the community.
-“Creating a charity is a great way to honor your loved one,” says Amy Morin, a licensed psychotherapist and the Editor-in-Chief of Verywell Mind.
+Find something that they were passionate about and come up with a way to create a charitable act to ensure that, year after year, their memory will stay vibrant in the community.
+“Creating a charity is a great way to honor your loved one,” says Amy Morin, a licensed psychotherapist and Editor-in-Chief of Verywell Mind.
 “It doesn’t have to be big.
 You might simply hand out a small scholarship in your loved one’s name.
 You might even host a fundraiser each year with friends and family to collect the money.”

-When you suffer a loss, it’s easy to feel isolated.
-It’s essential, then, to remember that you’re not the only one who’s grieving, and it can be a great thing to take the time to get together with other people who are experiencing the same loss.
+When you suffer a loss, it’s easy to feel isolated — especially after the burial ritual is complete.
+It’s essential, then, to remember that you’re not the only one grieving, and it can be a great thing to get together with others experiencing the same loss.
 You and your family can share memories, tell stories, and just communally remember your loved one — chances are you’ll learn about another side of them, too.
 “Getting together with others who had a relationship with your loved one can be helpful,” Morin says.
 “But rather than just sit and talk, you might find it helpful to plan an adventure together.
 Play the person’s favorite sport or have a picnic in the park.”
 The more personal, the better.